 Orders & Fees

 To order copies of items in audio collection see our Orders & Fees section for order forms and instructions.

 Audio collection coverage is intended to be broad, general, and balanced, providing an extensive range of genres representing history related to Oklahoma.
-Please contact the Audio Department before bringing materials to the Research Center.
-Our staff will need to assess your donation to determine whether it is possible to accept the materials.
+Please contact us before bringing materials to the Research Center.
+Our staff will need to assess your donation to determine if it is possible to accept the materials.